 I re-checked there are also some instances where the validation might not work in master either, e.g. SelectSingleElement maxitems = 1 also excepts a selected value that is empty (empty string), e.g. if one wants to create an option like "Please choose".

 Although that might be the correct behaviour as one just has to add 'eval' => 'required' to achieve that check but only if one uses strings (as zero would not be an allowed value with required).

 Of course if there is not please choose option there always will be a selected value but it might accidentally be the default value instead of the wanted value but that might be a feature request instead.

-#7 Updated by Andreas Allacher 11 months ago
+#7 Updated by Andreas Allacher about 1 year ago

 Just further information: using range and lower would also support disallowing 0 (as long as there are no values lower).
 So having minitems with a single select can be achieved by using other evals.